MargotBelot/entomological-label-information-extraction/README.md

 Extract and digitize text from museum specimen labels automatically.
 Perfect for museum digitization, research data preparation, and biodiversity informatics.

+> **Related Repository**: For advanced clustering and deduplication of extracted labels, see [ELIE-clustering](https://github.com/joel-tuberosa/ELIE-clustering)

 ---

 ## Table of Contents